Heliciculture: Indoor farms

 Fluorescent lamps can be used to give artificial daylight.
 Different snails respond to day length in different ways.
 The ratio of light to darkness influences activity, feeding, and mating and egg-laying.
-Eighteen or more hours of light apparently stimulate H. aspersa growth, while less than 12 hours inhibit it.
-Some snail species may associates the long hours of light with the start of summer—the peak growing season.
-Eighteen hours of daylight also appear optimal for breeding (mating and egg laying), but snails will breed in darkness.

 Snails can be bred in boxes or cages stacked several units high.
 An automatic sprinkler system can be used to provide moisture.
 Breeding cages need a feed trough and a water trough.
 Plastic trays a couple of inches deep are adequate; deeper water troughs increase the chance of snails drowning in them.
 Trays can be set on a bed of small gravel.
 Small plastic pots, e.g., flower pots about 3 in deep, can be filled with sterilized dirt (or a loamy pH neutral soil) and set in the gravel to give the snails a place to lay their eggs.
 After the snails lay eggs each pot is replaced.
 (Set one pot inside another so that one can be easily lifted without shifting the gravel.)

-In a typical example, the breeding box has concrete sides, soil with earthworms (to cleanse the soil) on the bottom, vegetation, curved tiles to provide shelter, feeders, and a chicken waterer.
-Mosquito netting or screening covers the top.
-These breeding boxes may be outside, or better results may be obtained when the boxes are inside a greenhouse—as long as the greenhouse does not get too hot or too dry.
-One researcher reported that in outdoor boxes, each breeder snail had about seven young.
-In greenhouses, each breeder snail had about 9 to 12 young.
-The researcher felt that under better weather conditions than those he had that year, each adult breeder snail would have produced 15 young snails.

-Systems used in the farm

-Fogging system

-A sprinkler system ensures moisture when needed and can be turned on at sunset rather than earlier in the day, when the moisture may drive snails out into hot sunshine.
-Temperature and humidity can be monitored using a thermometer and a hygrometer.

-Anti-escape barriers

-Except for a box that is closed on all sides, and which is not economic for large scale snail farming, there is no anti-escape barrier that is 100% escape proof.
-The following methods are just a few systems, each of which has a varying degree of success: